armbian/build/README.md

 - Have you found a bug in the **build engine**?

     Try to recreate the problem with a clean build script clone.
 If a problem does not go away, search for [existing and closed issues](https://github.com/armbian/build/issues) and if your problem or idea is not addressed yet, [open a new issue](https://github.com/armbian/build/issues/new).

-For solving troubles **after booting the image, with your hardware or applications** use [general search](https://www.armbian.com/search) and best effort [community support](https://forum.armbian.com/).
+- Do you have troubles with **your board or application**?

+    This project here can't help you but you can try to use [general search](https://www.armbian.com/search), best effort [community support](https://forum.armbian.com/) or Google.
+If none helps, consider hiring a Linux guru.

 <p align=right><a href=#table-of-contents>⇧</a></p>